spanezz/nodm/README.md

 ## Configuration

-Configuration is made via 5 environment variables:
+Configuration is made via these environment variables:

  * `NODM_USER`:
     Controls the user that is used to automatically log in.